 @zachking They rejected my application to Hogwarts but I still found a way to be a wizard. 🧹#illusion #magic #harrypotter ♬ Zach Kings Magic Broomstick – Zach King

-Here’s how TikTok’s video specs match up:
+Here’s how TikTok’s video specs match up with other networks:

-• Instagram Reels: Uses the same 1080 × 1920 size
+- Instagram Reels: Uses the same 1080 x 1920 size and vertical orientation

 Why TikTok Video Format Matters